probsys/hierarchical-irm/README.md

 Relational Model (HIRM), a Bayesian method for automatic structure discovery in relational data.
 The method is described in:

 Hierarchical Infinite Relational Model.
-Saad, F. A. and Mansinghka, V. K. UAI 2021.
+Saad, Feras A. and Mansinghka, Vikash K.
+In: Proc.
+37th UAI, 2021.

 ## Installation (Python)